grandseiken/foundryvtt-multilevel-tokens/README.md

 Three checkboxes determine which type of events will cause the macro to be triggered:

-* If **Trigger on enter** is checked, the macro will be triggered whenever a token moves into the region from outside;
+* If **Trigger on enter** is checked, the macro will be triggered whenever a token moves into the region from outside.
-* if **Trigger on leave** is checked, the macro will be triggered whenever a token moves out of the region from inside;
+* If **Trigger on leave** is checked, the macro will be triggered whenever a token moves out of the region from inside.
-* if **Trigger on move** is checked, the macro will be triggered whenever a token moves from one point inside the region to another point that is also inside it.
+* If **Trigger on move** is checked, the macro will be triggered whenever a token moves from one point inside the region to another point that is also inside it.

 The **Macro name** field should be set to the name of the macro to be executed.
 The macro must have been created by a GM user.